 The Musician’s Guide to Theory and Analysis is our final suggestion for anyone who’s ready to learn about music theory.

-This textbook comes with a lot of information and is one of the most widely respected tomes on music theory around.
+This music theory textbook comes with a lot of information and is one of the most widely respected tomes on music theory around.
 It is utilized in academic circles and music schools across the globe.
 There’s a textbook, workbook, and music score anthology.
 This is the standard when it comes to books on music theory.